 Born 2012, New Forest

-Our latest donkey arrived at the castle in November 2017, and was named Juno following a public vote held on our facebook page.
-As the youngest of the bunch, he's very curious, and loves to follow the team around and lend a hand in their duties.
+Juno arrived in November 2017, and was named following a public vote held on our facebook page.
+One of the youngest in the bunch, he's very curious, and loves to follow the team around and lend a hand in their duties.
 He loves attention and is often the first to demand a cuddle, and is always happy to meet new visitors.

 By nature, he is friendly, playful and intelligent, and he loves a game of tug-o-war with the other donkeys.
 He is very well behaved most of the time, however you need to be careful; he loves nibbling every new thing in his path.